cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

 ### What and How to Measure

-Measurements needed to quantify the annual energy consumption and operating characteristics of a constant-speed compressor:
+Measurements needed to quantify the annual energy consumption and operating characteristics of a compressor and motor:

 {{< measurement_technique measurement_technique_id=1 >}}